Materials-Data-Science-and-Informatics/DisLocKG/README.md

 ## About DisLocKG
-The Dislocation Knowledge Graph (DisLocKG) is a knowledge graph that contains data about a crystalline material’s dislocation organized in a semantic network.
-In addition, DisLocKG stores also the provenance information related to the data, particularly the creator data, software, and software version used to generate the data.
-In total, we have generated a number of ∼2.2M triples that are stored as RDF files (as of 01/08/2023).
+DisLocKG is a knowledge graph that presents data regarding dislocation in crystalline materials, arranged in a semantic network.
+DisLocKG also preserves the provenance information of the data, which includes the creator's data, software used, and software version utilized to produce the data.
+Currently, we have generated approximately 2.2 million triples that are saved as RDF files as of 01/08/2023.
 ![Fig16.pdf](https://github.com/Materials-Data-Science-and-Informatics/DisLocKG/files/12272399/Fig16.pdf)

 ## Repository description
-* You can find raw data that DisLocKG maps using the Dislocation Ontology (DISO) [here](/raw-data/modelib-microstructure/Copper/h5/).
+* You can find raw data [here](/raw-data/modelib-microstructure/Copper/h5/).
 * All data files are in the HDF5 format (.h5).
 * To generate the RDF graph from the given [raw data](raw-data), we developed a python [script](/script/modelib/) using the [RDFLib](https://github.com/RDFLib/rdflib) python library and execute it with `python map_data.py`.
 * You can find a set of competence questions (CQs) along with SPARQL queries [here](/CQs/CQs_v1_1.md).

 ## Getting started with DisLocKG Docker container
-First, you should create and run a [Virtuoso](https://virtuoso.openlinksw.com) Open Source instance including a SPARQL endpoint.
+To begin, you must set up and execute a [Virtuoso](https://virtuoso.openlinksw.com) Open Source instance that includes a SPARQL endpoint.
-To run the DisLocKG Docker container, you'll need to have Docker installed on your machine and then follow the steps below:
+If you plan to run the DisLocKG Docker container, ensure that Docker is installed on your device and follow the instructions provided below:

 1. Clone the repository